department-of-veterans-affairs/vets-website/src/applications/disability-benefits/686c-674/README.md

 ### Form submission

 After the Veteran fills out the form and submits the payload it is sent to `vets-api/app/controllers/v0/dependents_applications_controller.rb` on the back end.
+This is where I don't know.